16th Tony Awards

 The 16th Annual Tony Awards took place on April 29, 1962, in the Waldorf-Astoria Grand Ballroom in New York City.
 The ceremony was broadcast on local television station WCBS-TV (Channel 2) in New York City.
 The Masters of Ceremonies were Ray Bolger and Robert Preston.

+Eligibility

+Shows that opened on Broadway during the 1961–1962 season before March 30, 1962 are eligible.